-Have you ever found yourself looking at a stranger, and just by observing them you can get a very clear idea what their energy is like?
-Do you pick up a sensation that they are stressed and tense, with agitated abrupt physical movements, or do they appear calm and relaxed, their movements graceful and precise.
+Pranamaya is so much more than just breathing.
+Have you ever found yourself looking at a stranger, and just by observing them you can get a very clear idea of what their energy is like?
+Do you pick up a sensation that they are stressed and tense, with agitated abrupt physical movements, or do they appear calm and relaxed, their movements graceful and precise?
 When you make these observations whilst looking at individuals, what you are actually observing is their pranamaya kosha.
-In the Ayurvedic sciences, we learn that your energy is what comprises your pranic body, it is generally the second thing you notice after seeing a person’s physical body.
+In the Yogic sciences, we learn that your energy is what comprises your pranic body, it is generally the second thing you notice after seeing a person’s physical body.

-How You Breath And What It Say About You
+How You Breathe And What It Says About You

 A vibration is given by your pranamaya as to how you are going about breathing.
 When you are stressed out, tense and ill at ease, your breaths are shallow and rapid, conversely, if you are in a state where you are peaceful, calm and relaxed your breaths are slow and deep.
 Just that small distance in your breathing gives off a completely different frequency.

 Did you know that your predominant dosha describes a lot about how you breathe?
-For example; Vattas typically breathe shallow, cool and quick breaths, Pittas, because of their consistent heat energy, breath hot, shallow and fiery breaths, Kaphas in turn breath, deep, slow and cool breaths.
+For example; Vattas typically breathe shallow, cool and quick breaths, Pittas, because of their consistent heat energy, breathe hot, shallow and fiery breaths, and Kaphas in turn breath, deep, slow and cool breaths.

 Your Energy As A Tool For Teaching